-5. Corrected invention 1 of the case, Corrected invention 2 of the case, and Corrected invention 3 of the case
+3. Corrected invention 1 of the case, Corrected invention 2 of the case, and Corrected invention 3 of the case

-Since the scope of claims was corrected by the Correction of the case, it is recognized that the inventions relating to Claims 1 to 7 are specified by the matters described in Claims 1 to 7 of the scope of claims, in light of the substitute specification, substitute scope of claims, and the drawings.
-The inventions relating to Claims 1, 2, and 7 (hereinafter referred to as "Corrected invention 1 of the case, Corrected invention 2 of the case, and Corrected invention 3 of the case ") are described in the above 4-1. b.
+Since the scope of claims was corrected by the Correction of the case, it is recognized that the inventions relating to Claims 1 to 7 are specified by the matters described in Claims 1 to 7 of the scope of claims, in light of the substitute specification and the Drawings of the case.
+The inventions relating to Claims 1, 2 and 7 (hereinafter referred to as "Corrected invention 1 of the case, Corrected invention 2 of the case, and Corrected invention 3 of the case") are as described in the above No. 2 1. b).

-6. Regarding the reason for invalidation
+No. 5 Regarding the reasons for invalidation